 All staff at Foxhills Infant School receive an induction so that they understand the school's procedures and policies.
 Staff and volunteers are asked to sign to acknowledge that they understand how these policies are applied in school.
 The school has a formalised 'code of conduct' and the Do's and Don'ts of working with children, which serve to support both pupils and staff.
 All staff are expected to report concerns to a DSL and know how to do so.

 Building an Ethos of Safeguarding Children

-The school has a team of Designated Safeguarding Leads (DSL's).
-The school's headteacher, Mrs Lucy Howe, is the appointed DSL and in her absence, Mrs Heather James (DHT) and Carol Whitmarsh (Year 1 class teacher) are available at all times.
+The school has two Designated Safeguarding Leads (DSL's).
+The school's headteacher, Mrs Lucy Howe, is the appointed DSL and in her absence, Mrs Heather James (DHT).
+DSL's are available at all times.
 All staff know how to report concerns and are aware of the signs of abuse and neglect.
 Any concerns are always addressed and/or investigated.
 The school works closely with other professionals because we understand that in order to gain insight into children's needs, a multi agency approach is essential.

 Our children are taught how to keep safe as part of the curriculum and during assemblies.
 Children write risk assessments with their teachers and are always supported to share concerns or worries.
 At Foxhills Infant School we listen to children and always take swift action to ensure all children are safe.

 The school's internet access is fully protected and is monitored by an authorised organisation.
 We have specific filters to protect children from viewing inappropriate content.
 We have a comprehensive program that teaches children how to be safe on-line and some of the risks that they face.